aerospike/backup-go/cmd/asrestore/readme.md

       --socket-timeout int       Socket timeout in milliseconds.
 If this value is 0, it's set to --total-timeout.
-                                 If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -i, --input-file string         Restore from a single backup file.
+                                 If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s The lower bound is 8MiB (maximum size of the Aerospike record).
+Default is 0 (no limit).
+  -i, --input-file string         Restore from a single backup file.
 Use - for stdin.
                                   Required, unless --directory or --directory-list is used.
                                   Incompatible with --mode=asbx.